Solar Simulator

 - Ozone-free

-You can purchase the Ossila Solar Simulator as a stand-alone head unit for custom mounting, as a height adjustable system for use with your existing test setup or packaged with our manual/automated Solar Cell IV Test System for a complete measurement solution.
+You can purchase the Ossila Solar Simulator as a stand-alone head unit for custom mounting, as a height adjustable system for use with your existing test setup, or packaged with our manual/automated Solar Cell IV Test System for a complete solar cell measurement solution.

 * Not for use in volatile environments.

-The Ossila Solar Simulator is AAA rated for small area devices, including our 20mm x 15mm, and class ABA for larger devices such as our 25mm x 25mm substrate systems.
-We individually calibrate each system is with a NIST traceable photo radiometer and include a performance report with each unit.
+The Ossila Solar Simulator is AAA rated for small area devices, which is ideal if you already use our 20 mm x 15 mm substrates.
+The Ossila Solar Simulator also delivers class ABA illumination over a larger area (25mm diameter).
+This is suitable for testing large area devices which can be made on our 25 mm x 25 mm substrate systems.
+We individually calibrate each system with a NIST traceable photo radiometer and include a performance report with each unit.
 Click on the image below to download a sample report.

 Applications